AvaloniaUI/Avalonia/docs/spec/defining-properties.md

 property value through `GetValue` and then `SetAndRaise` is used to notify listeners to changes to the property.

-## Direct PerspexProperties
+## Direct AvaloniaProperties

 As its name suggests, `RegisterDirect` isn't just used for registering readonly properties.
-You can also pass a *setter* to `RegisterDirect` to expose a standard C# property as a Perspex property.
+You can also pass a *setter* to `RegisterDirect` to expose a standard C# property as a Avalonia property.

-A `StyledProperty` which is registered using `PerspexProperty.Register` maintains a prioritized list of values and bindings that allow styles to work.
+A `StyledProperty` which is registered using `AvaloniaProperty.Register` maintains a prioritized list of values and bindings that allow styles to work.
 However, this is overkill for many properties, such as `ItemsControl.Items` - this will never be styled and the overhead involved with styled properties is